su-linterhell/Mission-to-Mars/README.md

 * Creating an index.HTML file to structure how we want our webpage to look

 ## Results
-A webpage that you can scrape for the most updated information from Nasa's website
+A webpage that you can scrape for the most updated information on Mars from Nasa's website

 ![webpage](images/webpage.png)